-It is hard to believe, until seeing another estimation from marketing-intelligence firm Warc which claimed that of every dollar spent by advertisers worldwide last year on programmatic ads – just 40 cents on average came to a publisher.
+It is hard to believe, until seeing another estimation from marketing-intelligence firm Warc.
+It claims that of every dollar spent by advertisers worldwide last year on programmatic – just 0.40 cents on average came to a publisher.
 Advertisers spend 60% of their budgets for a “tech tax” to the sophisticated chain of vendors between them and publishers.
-Therefore, the most natural publishers’ desire is to sell inventory, especially premium, on much more fair conditions, that programmatic could offer for now.
+This brings us to the most natural publishers’ desire: to sell inventory (especially premium inventory) on much more fair conditions.
+And programmatic can offer it for now.

-Programmatic is not Automatic
+Programmatic is not automatic

-- shorten of the supply chain – the closer Advertiser is – the better for all parts;
+- shorten of the supply chain – the closer advertiser is – the better for all parts;

 - financial transparency and reliable buying partners (less is better);